dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab10-setips/README.md

     * Walk through the high-level workshop overview in slides 1-6.
     * After slide 6, jump into the lab content site
         * [https://learn.alliances.dynatracelabs.com/azure?cat=modernization](https://learn.alliances.dynatracelabs.com/azure?cat=modernization)
-        * **Reminder**: we will do Lab 0-4.
+        * **Reminder**: we will do Lab 0-5.
 Lab 7 is cleanup lab.
-            * Lab5 is a variation of lab4 that we will not do today.
+            * Lab5 is a variation of lab2 that we will not do today.
+            * Lab6 is AppSec focused.
+Only do if there's interest and time.
     * **Note**: Slides 7-20 are supplemental material if someone has questions around specific topics such as Azure functions, etc.
     * Lab Content Site - https://learn.alliances.dynatracelabs.com/azure?cat=modernization
         * Start with Lab 0